 Adviser Profile - Les Mills

-Our principal, Les Mills (AR Number 450400), is a results driven, client focused insurance veteran with nearly 30 years experience across a range of industries and insurance classes.
+Our principal, Les Mills (AR Number 450400), is a results driven, client focused insurance veteran with over 30 years’ experience across a range of industries and insurance classes.

 His ability to understand the actual exposures that his clients face has seen him write specific policy wordings to suit and adequately deal with those exposures.
 Reviewing complex insurance and indemnity clauses in contracts and negotiating with the parties to achieve equitable outcomes continues to be a major focus of his service to our clients.

-Having designed and managed insurance programs for some of Australia’s largest and most well known companies such as Woolworths, QBE Insurance and James Hardie (to name a few) together with a large number of public, private and government entities such as Aristocrat Leisure, Metcash, Sirtex, Peptech, Hamilton James & Bruce, Stadium Australia Management, Cash Converters, Cedar Woods Properties, Lotterywest and Device Technologies Australia, he can provide the right advice to any sized business from start-up to multi-national.
+Having designed and managed insurance programs for some of Australia’s largest and most well known companies such as Woolworths, QBE Insurance and James Hardie (to name a few) together with a large number of public, private and government entities such as Aristocrat Leisure, Colliers Jardines, Metcash, Sirtex, Peptech, Hamilton James & Bruce, Stadium Australia Management, Cash Converters, Cedar Woods Properties, Lotterywest, RAAFA WA and Device Technologies Australia, he can provide the right advice to any sized business from start-up to multi-national.

-An insurance policy or program is only as good as it’s ability to pay a claim when one occurs.
+An insurance policy or program is only as good as its ability to pay a claim when one occurs.
 Les was responsible for overseeing the placement of the Directors and Officers Liability policy that was used in the Aristocrat Leisure Class Action and that policy payed out to it’s full limit of indemnity.
+AUD $100M.

-Les is also the current President of the Australian Professional Indemnity Group – Western Australia Chapter.
+Les is a past President and Treasurer of the Australian Professional Indemnity Group – Western Australia Chapter.

-Holding a Diploma of Financial Services (Broking), recognised as a Qualified Practicing Insurance Broker (QPIB) and a Certified Insurance Professional (CIP) with ANZIIF (Assoc.), he is fully qualified to handle any insurance requirements.
+Holding a Diploma of Financial Services (Broking), recognised as a Qualified Practicing Insurance Broker (QPIB) and a Certified Insurance Professional (CIP) with ANZIIF (Assoc.), he is fully qualified to provide advice on any insurance requirements.

 Please review Les’ Adviser Profile